 These include medulloblastoma and PNET (primitive neuroectodermal tumours).
 They are most common in the very young children, accounting for 70 cases a year in the UK.

 Ependymoma makes up about 10% of childhood CNS tumours, with a 5 year survival of 71%.
 It is a condition where malignant (cancer) cells form in the tissues of the brain and spinal cord.

 This is rare but unfortunately children with this diagnosis have very poor survival rates with almost all children passing away within 9 months of diagnosis.
 Radiation can be used in a number of cases to help slow progression.

 Treatment of brain tumours

 The main treatment for most brain tumours is surgery with or without radiotherapy.
-Radiotherapy is avoided if possible in children under the age of 3 years due to the damage it causes to the developing brain.
+Radiotherapy is avoided if possible in children under the age of 3 years due to the damage it can cause to the developing brain.
 Proton beam radiotherapy is used in some cases because it is able to pinpoint and target a smaller area.
 Currently it is only available in Manchester in the UK (later in 2021, it will also be available at UCLH in London).
 Some families however may still need to go abroad to access proton beam radiotherapy for their child, usually in Essen, Germany or in the US.
 Chemotherapy is used routinely in medulloblastoma and is increasingly being used to treat other brain tumour types.